499602D2/tg-launchbot/README.md

 		- ✅ on API update, check for updated launch times (notification send times) -> clear schedule queue -> schedule next checks for when a notification is supposed to be sent

 	- ✅ store LL2 and SpX API data in the same database

-	- add "show changelog" button under /help

-		- load from a changelog.txt file?

-		- or, replace /help with /info?

 	- ✅ combine all separate database files into one file with multiple tables